 Eighteen years ago, after a successful career in advertising, I decided not to go back to work when I found out I was pregnant with our second child.
 It seemed to me that being home with our daughter and son, born sixteen months apart, would be my new job.
 I had lived and worked all over the world and while I thrived on that, I was ready to embrace full time motherhood.
 When the children started school I became restless and found that it was hard to fill my days in a rewarding way.
-I started to look into picking up where I left off.
+I started to look into going back to work.
 It was really discouraging!
 Over and over again I was told that my six-plus year hiatus had rendered me unemployable at anything resembling the level of seniority and compensation I had worked so hard to achieve.
 It was suggested that I find work at a non-profit.
 Perhaps I might volunteer.

 I could forget resuming my career.
 I was, as they say, “toast.”